tylerjromeo/nolandel-notes/session16/outline.md

 * intro (drang just put on a kids boots backwards)

+Drang you hear the ragged breathing of the boy who's boots you put on get a little stronger, his head lifts up and he reaches a hand out towards you.

+his fingers are cold and slippery with blood.
+The boys eyes take a long time to focus, but they find yours.

+A long moment passes.
+The boy's lips are moving, just slightly, as if he's trying to speak.

+Suddenly behind you you hear a voice, like a cracking whip "WHAT ARE YOU DOING, SON?
+THAT ONE'S ALREADY BEEN CHECKED"

 * Meet Arlene
     * 5 kids
     * Wants to suss out what the party knows